 Badflower – This Is How The World Ends (Album Review)

-A 13-song collection released on September 24, 2021 via Big Machine/John Varvatos Records, the title of the record is quite fitting, because well, it sure does feels like the end of the world is near.
-On a less morbid note, Badflower take such a dark subject matter down a sarcastic path, that is sometimes amusing, but almost always compelling.
-You see Leading Voice/Lyricist/Rhythm Guitarist Josh Katz is quite candid about his own self-doubt and inequalities.
+A 13-song collection released on September 24, 2021, via Big Machine/John Varvatos Records, the title of the record is quite fitting, because well, it sure does feel like the end of the world is near.
+On a less morbid note, Badflower takes such a dark subject matter down a sarcastic path, which is sometimes amusing, but almost always compelling.
+You see, Leading Voice/Lyricist/Rhythm Guitarist Josh Katz is quite candid about his own self-doubt and inequalities.

-Some might say, great another Emo band, nothing new to hear.
-Well hold on a minute, because Katz lyrical approach is not whiney nor contrived.
-In a time where we are overloaded with opinions, emotions, and straight out devisee content thanks to the internet, and more particularly social media, somehow Katz manages to strike a nerve.
-Perhaps it is because his words are something we can all relate to in some way or another, because deep down, we are all insecure.
+Some might say, “Great, another Emo band, nothing new to hear.”
+Well, hold on a minute, because Katz’s lyrical approach is not whiny nor contrived.
+In a time where we are overloaded with opinions, emotions, and straight-out devised content thanks to the internet, and more particularly social media, somehow Katz manages to strike a nerve.
+Perhaps it is because his words are something we can all relate to in some way or another.
+After all, deep down, we are all insecure.
 Yes, it is true, we all doubt ourselves, but some of us are better at putting up a façade by deflecting our feelings onto others or finding something else to blame.
-Katz does none of this, instead he faces his thoughts, and we are invited inside his mind as he sorts everything out.
+Katz does none of this; instead, he faces his thoughts, and we are invited inside his mind as he sorts everything out.

-A prime example of such unfiltered thought is heard throughout the album – whether it be songs like “Family,” “She Knows,” “Don’t Hate Me.”
-Each thoughtful and tragic tunes, these intense moments are offset by more tongue-in-cheek ones as heard on “Fukboi,” “Stalker,” or “Sasshole.”
+A prime example of such unfiltered thought is heard throughout the album, whether it be songs like “Family,” “She Knows,” or “Don’t Hate Me.”
+Each thoughtful and tragic tune is offset by more tongue-in-cheek ones as heard on “Fukboi,” “Stalker,” or “Sasshole.”

 However, some of the boldest, unapologetic feelings of the entire album are heard on “Everyone’s An Asshole,” “Machine Gun,” and “My Funeral.”
 And with that said, the aforementioned trio of tracks could be some of the best Alternative Rock we have heard in a long time.
-First “Everyone’s An Asshole” takes the self-righteous, unforgiven attitude of modern society head on and crushes it with a clever, witty, honest assessment.
+First, “Everyone’s An Asshole” takes the self-righteous, unforgiving attitude of modern society head-on and crushes it with a clever, witty, and honest assessment.
 Then there is “Machine Gun,” a powerfully intelligent statement about the world and the hypocrisy that surrounds us all.
-Truthfully, it will spark something even in the most apathetic of souls.
-Which leads us to the finale, “My Funeral,” where we are given a light-hearted rhythm, heavy context, and a killer pay off at the backend that will make us all rethink things.
+Truthfully, it will spark something even in the most apathetic of souls, which leads us to the finale, “My Funeral,” where we are given a light-hearted rhythm, heavy context, and a killer payoff at the end that will make us all rethink things.

 Like the in-depth, diverse coverage of Cryptic Rock?
 Help us in support to keep the magazine going strong for years to come with a small donation.